Podlite - a lightweight markup language

 Text positioning

-• To create subscript text, you can use the J<> markup code, where 'J' represents "Junior text."
+• To create subscript text, use the J<> markup code, where 'J' represents "Junior text."
 Subscript positions one or more characters slightly below the normal line of type.

 HJ<2>O